 We suggest you name the files you most want to display with the lowest numbers.
 When we have too many photographs to display in the time allotted, we may need to limit each photographer to one or two photographs.
 We will give preference to you #1 and #2 images.

-- Attach the files to a new email message addressed to:
+- ATTACH, do not embed, the files to a new email message addressed to:

 email@example.com for showcases OR

 - Place the word "Showcase" or "Challenge" or the name of the exhibition and the Showcase, Challenge or Exhibition date in the SUBJECT: of your email.
 Please, we often have several events pending at once.
 Don't make us guess.

 - If you do NOT want your photographs posted on the club website, include the following statement in your email submission: